MirjamKirchner/rob-oliver-data/README.md

 To be precise, I use the [EventBridge](https://aws.amazon.com/eventbridge/) service to trigger a [lambda](https://aws.amazon.com/lambda/) function on a set schedule: Mondays and Thursdays at 03.00 o'clock (coordinated universal time).
-I deem this sufficiently frequent because the raw PDF file described in *1.
-Understanding the raw data* is updated on an irregular basis, as the frequency of animal admissions depends on the pupping seasons of the breeds in the area.
+I deem this sufficiently frequent because the raw PDF file described in section [1.
+Understanding the raw data](#1-understanding-the-raw-data) is updated on an irregular basis, as the frequency of animal admissions depends on the pupping seasons of the breeds in the area.
 Furthermore,  even during high season (Summer for harbor seals and Winter for gray seals), I've observed that the PDF is rarely updated more frequently than twice a week.

 The [lambda](https://aws.amazon.com/lambda/) function compares the PDF file currently available on the [seal website](https://www.seehundstation-friedrichskoog.de/wp-content/heuler/1.6HomepageHeuler.pdf) with the already